97Afolabi/bookof.codes/_posts/full-text-search-psql.md

 ---
 title: 'Full Text Search In Sql'
-excerpt: 'Finally finished my blog'
+excerpt: 'How to perform text search in sql'
 date: '2020-04-25T05:35:07.322Z'
 ---